OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/docs/metamodel.rst

 MetaModel is a class which supports generalized meta modeling (a.k.a. surrogate modeling) capabilities.
 It has a slot called `model` for the component that is being approximated.
-A second slot, called `default_surrogate` can be filled with a surrogate model generator instance.
-Copies of this default surrogate model generator will be used for any outputs that don't have a specific surrogate model generator associated with them.
-To associate a surrogate model generator with a specific output, you must first fill the `model` slot so that MetaModel can determine what your outputs are.
-When `model` is filled, MetaModel will create a slot named `sur_<output_name>` for each output of the model.
-To override the default surrogate model generator for a specific output, just drop the new surrogate model generator into the `sur_<output_name>` slot.
-All surrogate model generators must implement the ISurrogate interface.
-OpenMDAO provides some surrogate model gererators in the ``openmdao.lib.surrogatemodels`` directory.

-.. testcode:: MetaModel_slots

-   from openmdao.main.api import Assembly from openmdao.lib.components.api import MetaModel from openmdao.lib.surrogatemodels.api import KrigingSurrogate,LogisticRegression

-   class Simulation(Assembly):
-       def configure(self):

-           self.add('meta_model',MetaModel())
-           #using KriginSurrogate for all outputs
-           self.meta_model.default_surrogate = KrigingSurrogate()

-Once the default_surrogate has been specified, the model slot, called `model`, can be filled with a component.
 As soon as a component is put in the slot, MetaModel will automatically mirror the inputs and outputs of that component.
 In other words, MetaModel will have the same inputs and outputs as whatever component is put into the model slot.
+If you fill only the `model` slot, the a MetaModel instance will act exactly mimic the underlying component.

 .. testcode:: MetaModel_model